fabricionaweb/smart-mirror-html/README.md

 # Run

-1. Setup one static html server (like nginx)
+1. Setup the static server to this project root
+  1. Server can be [nginx](https://www.nginx.com/) or others.
+For development I choose [servo](https://www.npmjs.com/package/servo)
 1. Open in the browser

 # Tech